Katherine-NUS/GOA-RBF/README.md

 from GOArbf.Optimize import MFoptim MFoptim.MFoptimize(problem)
 ```
+When you are formulating your optimization problems, you can follow the example tests problems used for each algorithms.
+For example, if you are using DCYORS, you can refer to pySOT.optimization_problems for example problem formulations.
 ## Citation
 If you use pySOT, please cite the following paper: [David Eriksson, David Bindel, Christine A. Shoemaker. pySOT and POAP: An event-driven asynchronous framework for surrogate optimization. arXiv preprint arXiv:1908.00420, 2019](https://arxiv.org/abs/1908.00420)<br>
 If you use GOMORS, please cite the following paper: [Akhtar, T., Shoemaker, C.A.
 Multi objective optimization of computationally expensive multi-modal functions with RBF surrogates and multi-rule selection.
 J Glob Optim 64, 17–32 (2016).](https://doi.org/10.1007/s10898-015-0270-y)<br>